yuki-iwagishi/neat-pulse-exporter/README.md

 you which keys are in this overridden state without also checking the Pulse UI.

-### 4. `office_hours` (Sleep schedule) is write-only

-The Sleep schedule UI toggle and time range (recorded internally as `office_hours` and `office_hours_enabled`) are settable via the Pulse UI and are written to the audit log, but they do **not** appear in any documented Read API endpoint we tested (`/endpoints/{id}/config`, `/profiles/{id}`, `/rooms/{id}`, `/endpoints/{id}`).
-They therefore cannot be exported and Excel cross-checking has to be done manually for this field.
-Reported to Neat.

-### 5. Additional write-only configuration keys

-Same investigation, run against a 560-endpoint / 25-profile / 11-model
-production tenant, revealed **24 more keys** that behave exactly like `office_hours` — settable via the Pulse UI and recorded in the audit log, but absent from every read endpoint we tested.
-They cannot be included in the CSV:

 **Channel apps (16 keys)** — none of these per-app enable/disable toggles are exposed: